geshan/geshan.github.com/posts/2021-02-12-javascript-memoization.md

 On a similar note, the most popular one is mem (at least in my comparison), and P-memoize is the promise/asysc version of `mem`.
 Both mem and p-memoize are developed by the same developer.

 As I have used p-memoize in the past I will stick with that one for this example.
-Our example currency converter API is [open source](https://github.com/geshan/nodejs-posgresql) and deployed on Zeet.
+Our example currency converter API is [open source](https://github.com/geshan/nodejs-posgresql) and deployed on Heroku.
 Please read more on [free Node.js hosting](/blog/2021/01/free-nodejs-hosting/) if you are interested to host your Node.js app for $0 a month.

-I have chosen Zeet because it is free and not serverless, so we will see a clear decrease in the response times after implementing memoization.
+I have chosen Heroku because it is free and not serverless, so we will see a clear decrease in the response times after implementing memoization.
 Next, we will see how javascript memoization speeds up the response times.

 ### Response times before javascript memoization